 Code Upload Method: Select Upload ZIP.

-is executed.Listening Port: The listening port is the same as the port on which the server listens.
+./bootstrapis executed by default.Listening Port: Set this to the same port that your server listens on.
 In this example, the value is 8089.

-On the function details page, click the Triggers tab to view the public endpoint of the trigger.
+On the function details page, click the Triggers tab and view the public endpoint of the trigger.

-Run the following command to call the gRPC client and initiate a gRPC request to test whether the function is correctly configured:
+Run the following command to invoke the gRPC client and send a gRPC request to test the function.

 go run ./greeter_client -addr grpc-demo-service-*********.cn-qingdao.fcapp.run:8089

-You can also configure a custom domain name for the gRPC function and use the custom domain name to invoke the function.
+You can also configure a custom domain name for the gRPC function and use it for invocations.

 Procedure